Hero Image UX Writing UX UI Design scaled

 What is terminology?

-Why do companies need standardized terminology?
+Why do companies need consistent terminology?

 TERMINOLOGY STRATEGY

-INTEGRATE TERMINOLOGY MANAGEMENT
+INTEGRATING TERMINOLOGY MANAGEMENT

-Terminology management in companies
+Terminology management in your organization

-Terminology management for translations
+Terminology management in translation

-ADVANTAGES OF PROFESSIONAL TERMINOLOGY MANAGEMENT
+THE BENEFITS OF PROFESSIONAL TERMINOLOGY MANAGEMENT

-Which business areas can benefit from terminology?
+Which business areas benefit from terminology?

 teaser img projects 1